AyanBhardwaj1/StudyOverlayMoss/README.md

 - The overlay sends screenshots to OpenRouter for model inference.
 - Moss is used for semantic retrieval over prior generated explanations.
 - KaTeX rendering supports inline `$...$` and block `$$...$$` math.

-## License

-No license has been added yet.
-Add one before publishing publicly if you want others to use, modify, or distribute the project.